cscart/docs/en/user_guide/look_and_feel/layouts/blocks/variations.rst

        :align: center
        :alt: The Variations filling type.

 #.
+Switch to the **Block settings** tab and choose whether or not to hide the **Add to Cart** button in the block with variations.

+#.
 Click the **Create** button.
 Now, if a product has variations, the list of these variations will appear on the product page.

-#. (optional) :doc:`Create a product tab </user_guide/look_and_feel/tabs/new_tab>` and put a block with variations into that tab, if you'd like the list of variations to be displayed on a separate tab or in a pop-up window.
-In this case, remember to disable the block that you added to the product page in step 4 of this tutorial.
+#. (optional) If you'd like the list of variations to be displayed on a separate tab or in a pop-up window, :doc:`create a product tab </user_guide/look_and_feel/tabs/new_tab>` and put a block with variations into that tab.
+If you do so, remember to disable the block that you added to the product page in step 4 of this tutorial.

    .. image:: img/variations_as_popup.png
        :align: center